LightGUIDES

 What is Software-defined Storage?

-Software-defined storage (SDS) technology is an approach to data storage architecture in which the software that manages storage-related tasks is decoupled from the physical storage hardware.
+Software-defined storage (SDS) is a data storage architecture in which the software that manages storage tasks is decoupled from the physical storage hardware.
 SDS architecture enables storage provisioning, management, and optimization through software, abstracting the hardware.

-Software-defined storage is used primarily in data centers due to the need for storage consolidation, scalability, cost efficiency, flexibility, and centralized management.
+Software-defined storage is used primarily in data centers to support storage consolidation, scalability, cost efficiency, flexibility, and centralized management.
 SDS helps modernize data center operations, making it a crucial component in meeting the evolving storage demands of today’s digital enterprises.

 SDS can also be provisioned through service providers–cloud service providers, the AWS Marketplace, the Microsoft Azure Marketplace, and specialty service providers, such as AI Cloud service providers like Crusoe Cloud.